Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Discussion

 \section{Discussion}

-Table \ref{Comparison_JSI} provides a comprehensive comparison of various spectroscopic systems for JSI measurements, with a specific focus on non-degenerate photon pairs.
-Historically, scanning systems such as dual-grating\cite{PhysRevA.80.033814} or dual-prism\cite{PhysRevA.81.031801} spectrometers, or a set of tunable bandpass filters\cite{Chen:09} have been used to capture non-degenerate JSIs with both SPDC and spontaneous four-wave mixing (SFWM).
+Table \ref{Comparison_JSI} provides a comprehensive comparison of spectroscopic systems for JSI measurements.
+Scanning systems such as dual-grating \cite{PhysRevA.80.033814} or dual-prism \cite{PhysRevA.81.031801} spectrometers, or a set of tunable bandpass filters \cite{Chen:09} are straightforward ways to measure JSIs with both SPDC and spontaneous four-wave mixing (SFWM).
+Fourier spectroscopy can also construct JSI by measuring coincidence interferograms between two interferometric arms \cite{wasilewski2006joint}.
 Although effective, these methods often suffer from low signal contrast and require prohibitively long acquisition times.
-An alternative, stimulated emission tomography (SET), has emerged to overcome these limitations\cite{Kaneda:16}, enabling highly resolved JSI measurements, particularly with SFWM\cite{Francis-Jones:16,Fang:14,Cordier:19}.
-However, SET requires a chromatic laser scan to induce stimulated emission\cite{PhysRevLett.111.193602}.
-To circumvent the need for scanning, recent research has explored dual or single fibre spectrographs\cite{10.1117/12.2650914,Kuo:16}.
-While successful in non-degenerate JSI measurements, their application is often limited to specific spectral ranges due to optical losses in the fibre\cite {Saleh:1084451}.
-Single-photon cameras, such as SPAD arrays\cite {lubin2021heralded} or data-driven cameras\cite {farella2024spectral}, present another promising path for non-scanning JSI acquisition.
-However, their utility for non-degenerate photon pairs is constrained by spectral variations in quantum efficiency and inherent pixel dead time.
-Crucially, none of the existing methodologies listed in Table \ref{Comparison_JSI} have demonstrated the ability to achieve time-resolved JSI measurements.
-Our hybrid spectrometer fills this critical gap.
-By combining a visible-sensitive DLD and a near-infrared fibre spectrograph, our approach uniquely enables the acquisition of JSI with picosecond-scale temporal resolution, eliminating the need for any scanning procedure.
-This capability is a significant advancement for probing dynamic processes.
+An alternative, stimulated emission tomography, can overcome these limitations, enabling highly resolved JSI measurements \cite{Fang:14}.
+However, it still requires a chromatic laser scan to induce stimulated emission \cite{PhysRevLett.111.193602}.
+To circumvent the need for scanning, fibre spectrometers can be used \cite{avenhaus2009fiber}.
+While successful in JSI measurements, their application is often limited to specific spectral ranges due to optical losses in the fibre \cite{Saleh:1084451}.
+Single-photon cameras, such as single-photon avalanche diode (SPAD) arrays \cite{lubin2021heralded} or data-driven cameras \cite{farella2024spectral}, offer another promising approach to non-scanning JSI acquisition.
+Crucially, none of the existing methodologies listed in Table \ref{Comparison_JSI} have demonstrated the ability to achieve highly non-degenerate time-resolved JSI measurements without scanning.